fsaresh/fsaresh.github.io/content/posts/tech_and_tools/email_privacy_masking/index.md

 ---
-title: Email Safety and Masking
+title: Email Privacy and Masking
-seo_title: Email Safety and Masking
+seo_title: Email Privacy and Masking
-summary: There's a lot to be said about trusting your mailbox to be clean and tidy, both in-person and digitally.
+summary: There's a lot to be said about trusting your mailbox to be private and clean, both in-person and digitally.
 Let's talk about the digital side.
-description: There's a lot to be said about trusting your mailbox to be clean and tidy, both in-person and digitally.
+description: There's a lot to be said about trusting your mailbox to be private and clean, both in-person and digitally.
 Let's talk about the digital side.
-slug: email_safety_masking
+slug: email_privacy_masking
 author: Farhan Sareshwala

 draft: false
 date: 2023-07-13T16:38:48-07:00
-lastmod: 2023-07-13T16:38:48-07:00
+lastmod: 2023-07-14T10:38:58-07:00
 expiryDate:
 publishDate: 2023-07-13T16:38:48-07:00

-feature_image:
+feature_image: _email_masking.jpg
 feature_image_alt:

 categories: